johnraybergado/GACDProject/CodeBook.md

 grouped per subject and per activity of the selected features (as per [README](https://github.com/xtinkrr/GACDProject/blob/master/README.md)).

-For more information on the units of each variable, see the original [features_info.txt](https://github.com/xtinkrr/GACDProject/blob/master/features_info.txt) from the raw dataset.
+For more information on each variable, see the original [features_info.txt](https://github.com/xtinkrr/GACDProject/blob/master/features_info.txt) from the raw dataset.